 Get Expert Advice from a Professional

-Couples using reproductive medicine should discuss the legal implications of embarking on this endeavor before the fact, and seek the advice of an experienced attorney.
+Couples using reproductive medicine should discuss the legal implications of embarking on this endeavor before the fact, and seek the advice of an experienced lawyer.
 Since Florida law requires it, it’s important to choose a fertility doctor who provides you with a written agreement to sign, and to have the proper legal guidance in your corner to safeguard you against unforeseen circumstances.
-The attorneys at Goodblatt · Leo are knowledgeable about the laws governing the custody and disposition rights of pre-embryos and can guide you in making informed decisions.
+The lawyers at Goodblatt · Leo are knowledgeable about the laws governing the custody and disposition rights of pre-embryos and can guide you in making informed decisions.
 Contact us today by phone, or through our website, to set up an individual appointment.